División de Honor de Rugby

 The División de Honor de Rugby is Spain's top level professional men's rugby union competition.
-The División de Honor de Rugby Championship is organised by the Federación Española de Rugby (Spanish Rugby Federation) and currently consists of 12 teams.
+The División de Honor de Rugby Championship is organised by the Federación Española de Rugby (Spanish Rugby Federation) and currently consists of 11 teams.

-The last-placed team in the competition is relegated at the end of the season to the División de Honor B, Spain`s second level of men's rugby union.
+The last-placed team in the competition is relegated at the end of the season to the División de Honor Élite, Spain`s second level of men's rugby union.
 The team finishing 11th enters a relegation/promotion playoff with the runner-up from the Division de Honor B playoffs.

 Format

 The División de Honor season takes place between September and May, with every team playing each other home and away for a total of 22 matches.
 Points are awarded according to the following: